StevenBlack/vocab/readme.md

 ### ignoble
 It basically means the opposite of "noble"—mean, contemptible and of generally low character.
 Taking credit for someone else's work is an ignoble act, as is lying, stealing, cheating and generally acting like a selfish, ungenerous jerk.
 Say it IG-NO-BULL.

+### IKEA effect
+cognitive bias: in which consumers place a disproportionately high value on products they partially created.

 ### imbroglio